A roller coaster relationship is one with constant emotional highs and lows.

-A relationship like this happens because partners find it difficult to express and control their emotions.
+A relationship like this happens because partners find it difficult to express and learn how to control their emotions.
 They get easily upset and experience different moods interchangeably.

 The problem is not necessarily in expressing emotion, but the way they do it.
 When they’re upset, they don’t hold themselves back.
 Every emotion is heightened, which creates drama.

 Dramatic is probably how most people would describe the relationship.